When Trackers Date Fish: A Benchmark and Framework for Underwater Multiple Fish Tracking: Abstract

 \section{Abstract}

 Multiple object tracking (MOT) technology has made significant progress in terrestrial applications, but underwater tracking scenarios remain underexplored despite their importance to marine ecology and aquaculture.
-We present \textit{Multiple Fish Tracking Dataset 2025} (MFT25), the first comprehensive dataset specifically designed for underwater multiple fish tracking, featuring 15 diverse video sequences with 408,578 meticulously annotated bounding boxes across 48,066 frames.
+In this paper, we present \textit{Multiple Fish Tracking Dataset 2025} (MFT25), a comprehensive dataset specifically designed for underwater multiple fish tracking, featuring 15 diverse video sequences with 408,578 meticulously annotated bounding boxes across 48,066 frames.
 Our dataset captures various underwater environments, fish species, and challenging conditions including occlusions, similar appearances, and erratic motion patterns.
 Additionally, we introduce \textit{Scale-aware and Unscented Tracker} (SU-T), a specialized tracking framework featuring an \textit{Unscented Kalman Filter} (UKF) optimized for non-linear fish swimming patterns and a novel \textit{Fish-Intersection-over-Union} (FishIoU) matching that accounts for the unique morphological characteristics of aquatic species.
 Extensive experiments demonstrate that our SU-T baseline achieves state-of-the-art performance on MFT25, with 34.1 HOTA and 44.6 IDF1, while revealing fundamental differences between fish tracking and terrestrial object tracking scenarios.
-MFT25 establishes a robust foundation for advancing research in underwater tracking systems with important applications in marine biology, aquaculture monitoring, and ecological conservation.
 The dataset and codes are released at \textit{\href{https://vranlee.github.io/SU-T/}{https://vranlee.github.io/SU-T/}}.